vkopytin/web-media/README.md

 The goal of databinding is to notify about state changes.
 Be a good basis platform to achieve correct data synchronisation.
 Prevent data synchronisation errors.

 This is a complex task.
-Wrong approach could lead to unexpected errors that are hard to understand.
+Weak approach could lead to unexpected errors that are hard to understand.
 Byt I could try to resolve it.
 Let's set the following agreement.
 Just two rules.

 - There should be a single source of truth.
 Let's call it [state](src/app/utils/databinding.ts#:~:text=State<T>).